 They weren’t the only one.
 There were times during this El Hoyo trek that I thought I must be crazy.
 Not only was I doing this willingly, I actually paid to do so.
 I blamed it on the heat.
 I never make good decisions when I’m hot.

-Hiking El Hoyo is one of the more popular treks that people come to Leon to do.
+The El Hoyo trek is one of the more popular treks from Leon.
 The description on Quetzaltrekker site promises:

 “Three volcanoes and a crater lake, all in two days!”